Sigma brings wide-angle zoom to Sony E- and L-mount

 First impressions

-I have only just started shooting with this lens, so I can’t say much about its image quality, but I can say that it feels light-but-sturdy, which is exactly what I want.
+I have only just started with this lens, so I can’t say much about its image quality, but I can say that it feels light-but-sturdy, which is exactly what I want.
 The body relies on thermally Stable Composite material that’s lighter than metal, but deals with cold temperatures similarly to aluminum.
-You don’t have to worry about rapid expansion and contraction as you go from one shooting environment to the next.
+You don’t have to worry about rapid expansion and contraction as you go from shooting environment to the next.

 The lens body wears a familiar Sigma texture on the outside, which is just slightly velvety.
-The rings move smoothly and the whole thing feels like a pro-grade piece of equipment.
+The rings move smoothly and the thing feels like a pro-grade piece of equipment.

 For $899, this lens checks in a full $200 cheaper and a full stop faster when it comes to maximum aperture than the Sony 16-35mm f/4, which debuted just a few months ago.